pipelight/normal.nixos/README.md

 Setting up a user is sufficient to get you up and running on a fresh nixos installation.

-Enable the software you whish to use via the module options and you are done.
+Enable the software you wish to use via the module options, and you are done.
 Refer to `default.nix` for the list of all available options.

 ```nix